 All governmental funds are accounted for using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, only current assets and current liabilities are generally included on the balance sheet.
-The statement of revenues, expenditures, and changes in fund balances reflect the sources (i.e., revenues and other financing sources) and uses (i.e., expenditures and other financing uses) of current financial resources.
+The statement of revenues, expenditures, and changes in fund balances reflect the sources (i.e., revenues and other financing sources) and uses (i.e., expenditures and other financial resources.
 This approach differs from the manner in which the governmental activities of the government-wide financial statements are prepared.
 Governmental fund financial statements, therefore, include a reconciliation with brief explanations to better identify the relationship between government-wide and governmental fund statements.
-Under this method, revenues are recognized when measurable and available.
-The Town considers all revenues available if they are collected within 60 days after year-end.
+Under this method, revenues available if they are collected within 60 days after year-end.
 Those revenues susceptible to accrual are property taxes, sales taxes, highway user taxes, and reimbursements from developers for professional fees.